-If you wish to exercise one of the rights described below, please email privacy[at]maastrichtuniversity[dot]nl or contact the Data Protection Officer directly at fg[at]maastrichtuniversity[dot]nl.
+If you wish to exercise one of the rights described below, please please fill out the GDPR request form.
+You can also email privacy[at]maastrichtuniversity[dot]nl or contact the Data Protection Officer directly at fg[at]maastrichtuniversity[dot]nl.

 UM will inform you, within a month of receiving your request, whether and, if so, how your request will be dealt with.
 This time limit may be extended by one month on two occasions.
 If the time limit is extended, you will be notified in good time that this is the case.

 In order to be sure that information is shared with the right person, UM may ask you for proof of ID when you exercise your rights.
 If you are providing proof of your identity in the form of an identity document, it is advisable to use the KopieID App to make a secure copy of the document.
 This is an app created by the government that allows you to add a watermark to the copy of your identity document and to delete data that are not required.
 UM requires you, at the very least, to render your BSN number and passport photo and the so-called Machine Readable Zone at the bottom of the document illegible.

 Charges for exercising your rights

 Exercising your rights under the new privacy legislation is free of charge.
 If you request additional copies, however, UM may charge you an administrative fee.
 You will be advised of this in advance.